the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `remote procedure call` or [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call) - when a computer program causes a procedure (subroutine) to execute in a different address space (commonly on another computer on a shared network), which is written as if it were a normal (local) procedure call, without the programmer explicitly writing the details for the remote interaction

+[ring signature](https://www.youtube.com/watch?v=zHN_B_H_fCs) -  type of digital signature that can be performed by any member of a set of users that each have keys.
+Therefore, a message signed with a ring signature is endorsed by someone in a particular set of people

 `safeMath` - before 0.8.0. there were overflow and underflow issues; prior to that version, solidity's "+" operator wouldn't check for overflows, leading to type(uint256).max + 1 = 0, and the safeMath library would avoid it.
 Now, type(uint256).max + 1 reverts with Panic(0x11), and safeMath isnt needed.

 `self destruct` - leaves a blank account; costs negative gas, does not remove transaction history: only can be self destructed if contract has self destruct programmed in